Lakshman374/HIPS_New/README.md

 ## Architecture

-HIPS follows a **client-server architecture** with a Python FastAPI backend and React frontend:
+CHIPS follows a **client-server architecture** with a Python FastAPI backend and React frontend:

 ```
 ┌─────────────────────────────────────────────────────────────┐
-│                     HIPS System Architecture                 │
+│                     CHIPS System Architecture                 │
 ├─────────────────────────────────────────────────────────────┤
 │                                                               │
 │  ┌──────────────────────────────────────────────────────┐  │